Professor Polly Diven

 B.A., Political Science, Magna cum laude, Phi Beta Kappa, Hamilton College, 1982.

-Fields: international relations, U.S. foreign policy, American politics
+Fields: International relations, U.S. foreign policy, U.S. politics

 U.S. Foreign Policy